- This event has passed.

 Grogan is currently working on a book titled America’s Hidden Health Care State, which examines and exposes the historic evolution of public health care spending through private entities in the U.S. health care system.
 Another project underway focuses on the potential of nonprofit organizations operating in vulnerable communities to address problems of political inequality, and to better represent the poor in health policy decision-making.
 She is Editor of the Journal of Health Politics, Policy and Law.
 Special and themed issues from 2011 include: Critical Essays on Health Care Reform (36.3 June), and Affordable Health Insurance: What’s Fair and Who Decides?
 (36.5 October).
 Grogan is also the Academic Director of the Graduate Program in Health Administration and Policy (GPHAP) and the Co-Director of the Center for Health Administration Studies (CHAS) at the University of Chicago School of Social Service Administration.

-Instructor, Political Science Department
+University of Utah, Instructor, Political Science Department

 Phillip Singer’s research focuses on Medicaid, comparative health policies, and health politics.
 He has researched, published, and presented extensively on political communications, waivers, mental health and substance abuse, the Affordable Care Act, and health workforce.
 He has been published in the New England Journal of Medicine, Health Affairs, JAMA, the Journal of Health Politics, Policy and Law, and the American Journal of Public Health, amongst others.

-Co-Director, Health Society and Policy Program
+University of Utah, Co-Director, Health Society and Policy Program

 Adjunct Professor, Family And Preventive Medicine